Kyouuma/Tutorials/README.md

 .
 [Highly Available Pfsense installation](https://kyouuma.blogspot.com/2020/04/highly-available-pfsense-cluster-on.html): setup a HA pfsense cluster on proxmox.

-. [apicurio stack](https://github.com/Kyouuma/api-management-docker-compose): Apicurio Studio, Microcks, Apicurio Registry using docker-compose with keycloak authentication.
+.
+[Api design platform for developers](https://github.com/Kyouuma/api-management-docker-compose): Apicurio Studio, Microcks, Apicurio Registry using docker-compose with keycloak authentication.

-. [k8s on proxmox](https://kyouuma.blogspot.com/2020/05/4-node-kubernetes-cluster-behind.html): A 4 node kubernetes cluster on proxmox hypervisor behind a PFsense Firewall.
+. [ secure k8s cluster on proxmox](https://kyouuma.blogspot.com/2020/05/4-node-kubernetes-cluster-behind.html): A 4 node kubernetes cluster on proxmox hypervisor behind a PFsense Firewall.

 . [gitlab-clone-all-groups](https://github.com/Kyouuma/Tutorials/tree/master/gitlab-clone-all-groups): A script to clone a gitlab server, namespace, group. you can adjust it to your preferences.

 . [micro-data-center](https://github.com/Kyouuma/Tutorials/tree/master/micro-data-center): Tag along on my blog to make your laptop a production grade environment for kubernetes development.

-. [singleton-testcontainers](https://github.com/Kyouuma/Tutorials/tree/master/singleton-testcontainers): Embrace the power of containers in automated testing for java applications.
+. [unit and integration tests using testcontainers](https://github.com/Kyouuma/Tutorials/tree/master/singleton-testcontainers): Embrace the power of containers in automated testing for java applications.
 I focused in this example on the singleton pattern.

-. [quarkus-native-development](https://github.com/Kyouuma/Tutorials/tree/master/quarkus-native-development) : run a java web application in 0.008s!
+. [quarkus native development](https://github.com/Kyouuma/Tutorials/tree/master/quarkus-native-development) : run a java web application in 0.008s!

-. [quarkus-keycloak](https://github.com/Kyouuma/Tutorials/tree/master/quarkus-keycloak) : Securing APIs with keycloak
+. [quarkus-keycloak](https://github.com/Kyouuma/Tutorials/tree/master/quarkus-keycloak) : Securing quarkus restful API using keycloak and openID Connect.